tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![coin-flip-quantile-function](Images/coin-flip-quantile-function.png)

 * The `pyplot` class from the `matplotlib` library contains a `axvline` function that allows for setting upper and lower bounds to a confidence interval on a plot.
-The `color` parameter sets the color of the line.
+The `color` parameter sets the colour of the line.

   ![coin-flip-confidence-interval](Images/coin-flip-confidence-interval.png)

-* The `90%` confidence interval calculated suggests that if a coin were to be flipped 10 times, there is a `90%` chance of the coin landing somewhere between `3` and `8` heads.
+* The `90%` confidence interval calculated suggests that if a coin were to be flipped `10` times, there is a `90%` chance of the coin landing somewhere between `3` and `8` heads.
 This is because the confidence interval encapsulates `90%` of the frequency distribution (the area of the bars in the histogram) of simulated results.

 Answer any questions before moving on.